tzolov/ambari-metric-writer/README.md

 The `ambari-metric-writer` allows you to export (at real time) all application metrics to [Apache Ambari Metric Collector](https://cwiki.apache.org/confluence/display/AMBARI/Metrics+Collector+API+Specification)

+A {@link MetricWriter} for the Aapache Ambari Timeline Server (version 2.1+), writing metrics to the HTTP endpoint provided by the server.
+Data are buffered according to the {@link #setBufferSize(int) bufferSize} property, and only flushed automatically when the buffer size is reached.
+Users should either manually {@link #flushMetricBuffer()} after writing a batch of data if that makes sense, or consider adding a {@link Scheduled Scheduled} task to flush periodically.

 ### How To Use